THANK YOU EARTH

-It’s estimated that more than 80% of the high-rise buildings in the United States do not have a 13th floor.
+It’s estimated that more than 80% of the high-rise buildings in the country don’t have a 13th floor.
 Hotels, hospitals, and airports avoid using 13 for rooms and gates.
 The fear of 13 even has it’s own phobia: Triskaidekaphobia.
 As far as we can tell, the “unlucky” belief associated with 13 goes back to the Romans, the Norsemen, and even to Christ’s Last Supper and then perpetuated through the ancestors from belief to belief to belief.

-As a human born on the 13th, Robert feels particularly inspired to help bring it back into the good standing it deserves.
-Here are some other reasons why, too:
+As a human born on the 13th, Robert feels inspired to help bring it back into the good standing it deserves.
+Here are some of the other reasons why, too:

 There are 13 moon cycles in a year